jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

   If CORRECT_OVERLAPS is enabled, CORRECT_OVERLAPS_FAVOR_SELECTION determines whether the selection's note-off takes precedence over an unselected note-on when performing the overlap correction.
 Off by default.
 --]

+MIDIUtils.ALLSOUNDSOFF_SNAPS_TO_ITEM_END = true
+--[
+  If ALLSOUNDSOFF_SNAPS_TO_ITEM_END is enabled, the "All Sounds Off" event (at the end of every item) will be snapped to the end of the item, rather than floating around near the end of the item, or being stuck at the end of the last note, or whatever REAPER decides to do with it.
+On by default.
+--]